inchmeal/inchmeal.github.io/app/_htpi/ch-1/sec-1.1.markdown

 - Either John is telling the truth or Sam is lying.

 It will be difficult to check conclusion by combining premises.
-Instead we may check when conclusion is true, than whether premise are also true:
+Instead we may check when conclusion is true, then whether premises are also true:

 Conclusion is true if either: